Sponsor Licensing: An Overview

 - Registered Sponsors: Employers must be registered as a sponsor with the Home Office in order to issue Certificates of Sponsorship (CoS).
 Registered employers can issue a CoS, which is then required for the migrant to make their immigration application.

 - Salaries: Employers must ensure that an appropriate salary for the post is paid, so as to match the Standard Occupational Classification (SOC) code.
-We continue to see many refusals caused by employers not meeting this requirement, and it is therefore crucial that this information is checked carefully before submitting a Tier 2 application.
+We continue to see many refusals caused by employers not meeting this requirement, and it is therefore crucial that this information is checked carefully before submitting a Skilled Worker application.

 - Compliance Visits: It is common for the Home Office to conduct a compliance visit to a business where a sponsor licence is held.
 This can be either announced or unannounced.
 Between Q3 and Q4 of 2017 14% of licence applicants received a pre-licence visit and 8% received one after their licence had been issued.
 71% of these visits resulted in suspension or revocation of their licence.
 It is vital for all sponsor licence holders to uphold immigration law in order to ensure that they avoid a similar fate.